kalkun/Thesis/README.md

 This module will create the database file given by `config.py` if it does not exists once the library is imported.

-**Example of extraction fully joined table of tags, images and label** The tags have been expanded such that each possible tag value is a column and the entries are either True or False, essentially forming a sparse vector of tags for each row.
+**Example of extracting fully joined table of tags, images and labels** The tags have been expanded such that each possible tag value is a column and the entries are either True or False, essentially forming a sparse vector of tags for each row.
 ```python